-Road closures: Three for Luton drivers over the next fortnight
+Road closures: three for Luton drivers over the next fortnight

 The latest expected works list, with notes from National Highways, shows that one closure already in place is expected to carry on this week:

-And a further two closures will begin over the next two weeks: A5, from 10pm January 20 to 5am January 21, slight delays (under 10 minutes): M1 northbound, junction 10 to junction 11A - exit slip road closure, hard shoulder closure, lane closure and diversion route due to carriageway - reconstruction/renewal works on behalf of Ringway.
+M1, from 10pm January 27 to 5am January 28, slight delays (under 10 minutes): M1 northbound, junction 11A to junction 12 - hard shoulder closure due to litter clearance works.

-M1, from 10pm January 21 to 5am January 22, slight delays (under 10 minutes): M1 northbound, junction 10 to junction 11 - hard shoulder closure and lane closure due to communications works on behalf of Ringway.
+M1, from 10pm February 4 to 5am February 5, slight delays (under 10 minutes): M1 northbound,, junction 10 to junction 11 - hard shoulder closure and lane closure due to electrical works.

 Comment Guidelines